PrismLauncher/PrismLauncher/libraries/katabasis/README.md

    * Please follow the coding style of the existing source, where reasonable
    * Code contributions are released under Simplified BSD License, as specified in LICENSE.
 Do not contribute if this license does not suit your code
-   * If you are interested in working on this, come to the MultiMC Discord server and talk first
+   * If you are interested in working on this, come to the PolyMC Discord server and talk first

 ## Installation